Sanyo: Evolution Project era

 The 2004 Chūetsu earthquake severely damaged Sanyo's semiconductor plant and as a result Sanyo recorded a huge financial loss for that year.
 The 2005 fiscal year financial results saw a 205 billion yen net income loss.
 The same year the company announced a restructuring plan called the Sanyo Evolution Project, launching a new corporate vision to make the corporation into an environmental company, plowing investment into strong products like rechargeable batteries, solar photovoltaics, air conditioning, hybrid car batteries and key consumer electronics such as the Xacti camera, projectors and mobile phones.

-Sanyo posted signs of recovery after the announcement of positive operating income of 2.6 billion yen.
-Sanyo remains the world number one producer of rechargeable batteries.
+Sanyo also remains the world number one producer of rechargeable batteries.
 Recent product innovations in this area include the Eneloop Low self-discharge NiMH battery, a "hybrid" rechargeable NiMH (Nickel-metal hydride battery) which, unlike typical NiMH cells, can be used from-the-package without an initial recharge cycle and retain a charge significantly longer than batteries using standard NiMH battery design.
 The Eneloop line competes against similar products such as Rayovac's "Hybrid Rechargeable" line.

 On November 24, 2006, Sanyo announced heavy losses and job cuts.

 Tomoyo Nonaka, a former NHK anchorwoman who was appointed chairwoman of the company, stepped down in March 2007.
 The President, Toshimasa Iue, also stepped down in April of that year; Seiichiro Sano was appointed to head the company effective April 2007.

 In October 2007, Sanyo cancelled a 110 billion yen sale of its semiconductor business, blaming the global credit crisis for the decision and stating that after exploring its other options, it had decided to keep the business and develop it as part of its portfolio.